-Use the View, Big Clock command (or press Alt C) to toggle on and off the display of the Big Clock, which clearly displays the current position of the Edit Cursor.
+The View, Big Clock command (Alt C) toggles on/off the display of the Big Clock which displays the current position of the edit cursor.

-This window can be sized and moved at will, or docked in the docker.
-Right clicking over the Big Clock gives you a context menu of options, including changing the display format.
+It can be sized and moved at will, or docked in the docker.
+Right click over the Big Clock for a context menu of options (see right).